Noel Mooney

 Noel Mooney (born 12 December 1976) is an Irish sports official and former footballer who is the CEO of the Football Association of Wales.

+Early life

+Born on 12 December 1976, Noel Mooney grew up in Cappamore, a town in County Limerick.
+He played as a goalkeeper at underage level for his local team, Cappamore Celtic.
+Mooney moved to St. Michael's and played for them in the FAI Youth Cup in the early 1990s.

 Career

-Mooney started his career at Limerick, before moving to Cork City F.C., where he helped City capture the FAI Cup in 1998, defeating Shelbourne after a replay.
-During his time at Turner's Cross Mooney kept 2 clean sheets in seven European appearances.
+Mooney began his career as a semi-professional footballer at Limerick F.C.
+He quit football after a disagreement with the club and worked on construction sites in England before moving back to Ireland with Cork City in 1996.
+During his time at Turners Cross, he helped City win the FAI Cup in 1998, defeating Shelbourne F.C. after a replay.
+Mooney also kept 2 clean sheets in seven European appearances.

-He went on to play with Shamrock Rovers, and was instrumental in keeping the Dubliners in the Premier Division in the 2004 season.